NajwaLaabid/bayesian-implementations/README.md

 **Notebook**: `test-jax.ipynb`

 This is a basic exploration of [JAX](https://github.com/google/jax) framework.
 The code is mainly adapted from Robert Tjarko Lange [tutorial](https://roberttlange.github.io/posts/2020/03/blog-post-10/).
-The project is currently work in progress (comments on the notebook coming up soon).
+The project is currently work in progress (next up: comments on XLA & Autograd).